Community College Funding

 The HECC is responsible for developing a biennial funding recommendation to the Oregon Governor for the state’s public 17 community colleges, including operational support and capital construction financing, and allocating appropriated funds.

-The HECC Office of Community Colleges and Workforce Development (CCWD) works closely with campuses and partners in these responsibilities.
+The HECC Office of Postsecondary Finance and Capital works closely with campuses and partners in these responsibilities.
+The office also works closely with the Office of Community Colleges and Workforce Development on community college funding.

 Community College Support Fund (CCSF):